tparker1/cs185c_fall2024/Project/README.md

 By running this notebook, we prepare the input bathymetry by smoothing and filling the land.

-This bathymetry will be implemented into the model by editing the `PARM05` dataset of the `data` file as follows:
+This bathymetry will be implemented into the model by editing the `PARM05` dataset of the correspoonding `data` file as follows:
 ```
  &PARM05
  bathyFile = 'global_bathymetry.bin,